 Houston, we have a problem…

-Instead of succumbing to the negativity and chaos around us, I suggest we all try to reclaim our own power and be the change we want to see in the world.
+Instead of succumbing to the negativity and chaos around us, reclaim your own power and be the change you want to see in the world.

 When you can’t find the sunshine, be the sunshine.